juliette75700/Energy-Sufficiency-Master-Thesis/README.md

-Energy_demand_vs_production:
+Find in this folder the following documents:
-- Data tables on excel from the report EP2050+ of the demand and production by months
+- Energy_demand_vs_production.xlsx containing all the raw data from the technical report of EP2050+ regarding the demand and production of electricity per sector
-- Calcul of the share of each sector by month
-- Table of the new demand with sufficiency scenario

-Scenario_energy_savings
+- Generaration_consumption_2050.ipynb the code used to exploit the given hourly data for 2050 (Hourly_Generation_Consumtpion_2050.xlsx) and generate graphs of the sectoral demand of the Zero Basis scenario and the Sufficiency scenario (Scenario sufficiency.xlsx)